Hiking the Makapuʻu Tide Pools Trail on Oʻahu

 Hiking Back

-Look for these little trail markers on your way back up from the tide pools.
-They indicate the easiest and best way to hike back up the cliffs to the paved lighthouse trail.
+On the hike back, look for these little trail markers, as they generally indicate the easiest and best way to make your way back up the cliffs to the paved Makapuʻu Lighthouse Trail.

 Look for these markers!